-Adaptive technique such us artificial evolution in which a robot or a group of robots develop the ability to solve a certain problem autonomously in interaction with the environment (Harvey, Paolo, Wood, Quinn, & Tuci, 2005; Nolfi & Floreano, 2000) have been effectively applied to the synthesis of collective behaviour in groups of robots (Baldassarre, Nolfi, & Parisi, 2003; Dorigo et al., 2004; Spector, Klein, Perry, & Feinstein, 2005; Quinn, Smith, Mayley, & Husbands, 2003).
-Indeed, these methods are particularly useful for developing collective behaviours in decentralized systems in which each robot act independently and has access to local information only (Nolfi, 2006).
+Adaptive technique such as artificial evolution in which a robot or a group of robots develop the ability to solve a certain problem autonomously in interaction with the environment (Harvey et al. 2005; Nolfi and Floreano (2000) have been effectively applied to the synthesis of collective behaviour in groups of robots (Baldassarre et al. 2003; Dorigo et al. 2004; Spector et al. 2005; Quinn et al. (2003).
+Indeed, these methods are particularly useful for developing collective behaviours in decentralized systems in which each robot act independently and has access to local information only (Nolfi 2006).
 In this case the global behaviour is the result of a self-organization process that emerges from the numerous interactions taking place between each robot and the environment and between the robots.
 Systems that rely on self-organization are highly desirable since they tend to be characterized by important properties such as robustness, flexibility and scalability.

-Following Garnier, Gautrais, and Theraulaz (2007) collective behaviours can be categorized in four types: coordinated, cooperative, collective decision-making and collaborative behaviours.
+Following Garnier et al. (2007) collective behaviours can be categorized in four types: coordinated, cooperative, collective decision-making and collaborative behaviours.
 Coordinated behaviour consists in the ability of a group of individuals to produce a specific spatio-temporal organization of their relative position and/or of the results of their activities which is functional with respect to a certain goal.
 Cooperative behaviours are those in which individuals must combine their efforts to solve a problem that goes beyond their individual abilities.
 Collective decision making behaviours are behaviours in which a group of individuals faces several opportunities and collectively chooses the opportunity to maximize the performance with respect to a given problem.
 Finally, collaborative behaviours are behaviours in which different activities should be simultaneously performed by a group of specialized individuals.

 For the moment, most of the work that has applied evolutionary robotics methods to the synthesis of collective behaviour has studied coordinated or cooperative behaviour in which the individuals do not need to differentiate their roles.
 A possible reason for this is that typically Evolutionary Robotics experiments use groups of homogeneous robots in order to avoid problems related to altruistic behaviours.
-In fact, if interacting agents are non-homogeneous, then the problem of altruism immediately arises, making the emergence of collective (cooperative) behaviours extremely difficult (two examples of works devoted to the problem of altruism in groups of communicating agents are Mirolli and Parisi (2005) and Floreano, Mitri, Magnenat, and Keller (2007)).
+In fact, if interacting agents are nonhomogeneous, then the problem of altruism immediately arises, making the emergence of collective (cooperative) behaviours extremely difficult (two examples of works devoted to the problem of altruism in groups of communicating agents are Mirolli and Parisi 2005 and Floreano et al. 2007).

-According to the categorization provided above, a group of collaborating robots constitutes what in the animal behavior literature has been defined a team (Anderson & Franks, 2001), that is a group of agents in which (1) different individuals make different contributions to the success of the task, (2) roles are interdependent thus requiring cooperation, and (3) organization persists over time.
+According to the categorization provided above, a group of collaborating robots constitutes what in the animal behavior literature has been defined a 'team' (Anderson and Franks 2001), that is a group of agents in which (1) different individuals make different contributions to the success of the task, (2) roles are interdependent thus requiring cooperation, and (3) organization persists over time.
 For the reason exposed above, the development collaborative behaviours in robot teams through Evolutionary Robotics techniques seems to pose a difficult challenge since it is not clear how homogeneous individuals might be able to assume different roles in a persistent manner.